Looking for easy bass songs to learn? We’ve got just the right ones for you!

 Pink Floyd is one of those great rock bands that you either like or don’t – regardless, their progressive songs have a lot that musicians can learn from.
 Money is from the “Dark Side of The Moon” album and it sure hits differently with the funky and interesting parts.

-One of the reasons why I’m so in love with this song is- Money does have some tricky odd-time stuff and delves into blues as well, but it’s a bass song you will definitely fall in love with.
+One of the reasons why I’m so in love with this song is- Money does have some tricky odd-time stuff and delves into blues as well, but it’s an easy bass song you will definitely fall in love with.

-As a bassist, you need to have a good command over odd time signatures, and this is a terrific introduction to 3/4 and 7/4, just remember to keep your metronome nearby!
+As a bassist, you need to have a good command over odd time signatures, and this is a terrific introduction to 3/4 and 7/4, just remember to keep your metronome nearby, and practice the tasty bass lines!

 7. Bob Marley – Three Little Birds